mlcsec/proctools/README.md

 # proctools

-Small toolkit for obtaining process information and dumping sensitive strings.
+Small toolkit for extracting information and dumping sensitive strings from Windows processes .
 Made to accompany another project that's in the works.

 <br>